-For shame-related reactions, we found support for the main effect of exposure and the main effect of moral belief on all measures, yet with mixed results regarding the interaction between exposure and moral belief (see Table 10).
+For shame-related reactions, we found support for the main effect of exposure and the main effect of moral belief on all measures, yet mixed results regarding the interaction between exposure and moral belief (see Table 10).
 For guilt-related reactions, the pattern was again very similar, with support for the main effect of exposure and the main effect of moral belief on all measures, yet mixed findings regarding the two-way interactions.
 We summarized the estimated marginal means and standard errors of each condition in Table 11.
+These results again were not in support of the target’s hypothesis of a distinction between shame and guilt dependent on exposure.

 Notably, the effect of moral belief on anger toward others was in the opposite direction to the effect of moral belief on other emotional actions.
 Participants in the high moral belief conditions reported higher anger toward others compared with those who were in the low moral belief conditions.

-Exploratory: Scenario interactions

-We conducted a series of three-way ANOVAs with scenario as the third factor, to examine the effect of exposure and moral belief manipulation on shame-related and guilt-related reactions.

-For all the shame-related reactions except anger at others, we found support for the two-way interaction between exposure and scenario as well as the two-way interaction between moral belief and scenario.
-We did not find support for three-way interactions.

-For guilt-related reactions, we found support for the two-way interaction between exposure and moral belief (for guilty conscience, not real self, undo wrong but not for hurt others), the two-way interaction between exposure and scenario (for guilty conscience, hurt others, and undo wrong), and the two-way interaction between moral belief and scenario (for guilty conscience, not real self, undo wrong but not for hurt others).
-Finally, we found support for a three-way interaction between scenario, exposure, and moral beliefs for undo wrong.

-We then ran 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: high vs. low) two-way ANOVAs for each shame and guilt reactions in each scenario (n = 11 reactions* 3 scenarios).
-The overall pattern is similar to that of explicit shame and guilt: both moral belief and exposure manipulation had effects on the emotional reactions.
-Compared with low moral belief conditions, participants in high moral belief conditions tended to report higher emotion reactions except for anger at others.
-Compared with private and implicit exposure conditions, participants in the explicit conditions tended to report higher emotion reactions.
-For some of the shame-related reactions in the plagiarize and steal scenarios and some guilt reactions in the steal and disobey scenarios, there was a significant 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: high vs. low) interaction, indicating that the effect of exposure being greater in the low moral belief conditions compared with the high moral belief conditions.

 Table 10

-Effect sizes and confidence intervals for shame and guilt related reactions
+Effect sizes and confidence intervals for shame and guilt-related reactions